 God’s Nature teaches us health.
 It is inherently healthy.
 We all need to learn what it

 means to live healthy lives.
 It therefore makes sense to put health at the heart of all

-we eat.
-We can also learn about health in terms of the air, water and soil and what that
+that we eat.
+We can also learn about health in terms of the air, water and soil and

 The Principle of Oneness – We are God’s Nature

 "In them and you in me—so that they may be brought to complete unity.
 Then the world will

 know that you sent me and have loved them even as you have loved me."
 John 17:23

 The principle of oneness reminds us that in all that we do, we also need to learn how to be, to find a sense of peace deep within us that enables us to live with well-being at the centre of our lives.
 In nurturing an ability to be still and present, to connect to something deeper, we are building a sense of oneness with the world.
 In school, we do this through daily mindfulness sessions and it is having a really positive impact on our children.
 When there are so many reports of stress and poor mental health in our young people, it is essential that we help them to learn how to cope with the challenges of modern life through times of quiet, peacefulness, prayer or meditation.
 We need to nurture them as spiritual beings.